ToaMataNui1/Noted/README.md

 # Noted!

-A task management application written in Dart using the Flutter framework utilizing MySQL and Firebase.
+A task management application written in Dart using the Flutter framework utilizing MySQL.